Joachim Müncheberg: Malta, Balkans and North Africa in 1941

 The 7.
 Staffel, and elements of the support ground personnel, were relocated to Grottaglie airfield near Taranto in Apulia on 5 April 1941.
 7/JG 26 flew in support of the German invasion of Yugoslavia and Greece on 6 April.
 In support of this invasion, the pilots attacked the airfield at Podgorica.
 Müncheberg claimed a Yugoslav Hawker Fury biplane of Independent Fighter Eskadrila, 81 (Bomber) Grupa, Jugoslovensko Kraljevsko Ratno Vazduhoplovstvo (JKRV - Yugoslav Royal Air Force) on 6 April 1941.
 Its pilot Porucnik (First Lieutenant) Milenko Milivojevic was killed.
 He claimed another Fury and a Breguet 19 destroyed on the ground, but he was only given credit for the first aircraft destroyed in aerial combat.
 The two Furys were in fact Avia BH-33 biplanes.

 The Balkan intermezzo was short and the detachment relocated back to Gela beginning on 8 April.
 On 28 March Müncheberg completed his 200th mission and claimed his 33rd victory, another Hurricane.
 Müncheberg claimed two Hurricanes of No. 261 Squadron, the first one on 11 April and the second one on 23 April: in the former case the two pilots were killed when they attacked a Bf 110 reconnaissance aircraft and failed to notice Müncheberg and his wingman flying as an escort; in the latter case the pilot survived the parachute jump but drowned.
 British naval forces were ordered not to undertake rescue missions in the midst of an air raid.
-A reconnaissance Bf 109 detected a four-engine Short Sunderland L5807, belonging to No. 228 Squadron at RAF Kalafrana on 27 April.
+A reconnaissance Bf 109 detected a four-engine Short Sunderland flying boat (L5807), belonging to No. 228 Squadron moored at RAF Kalafrana on 27 April.
 Müncheberg led his 7.
 Staffel in the attack, destroying the Sunderland.
 Pilot Officer Rees and his crew survived.
 On 29 April, 7.
 Staffel provided fighter protection for Junkers Ju 88 bombers attacking Malta.
 7. Staffel claimed two Hurricanes shot down, one by Münchberg, for the loss of one Ju 88.
 The German actress and UFA star, Carola Höhn, wife of bomber pilot Arved Crüger, on a mission to provide entertainment to the troops, visited the pilots at Gela.
 According to Röll, Müncheberg was especially attracted to the actress and personally accompanied her during her visit.